RajMaity/JavaScript_course/README.md

 This repository contains all the JavaScript codes that I practiced during learning.
-Resources used: Code with Harry, W3schools.com
+Resources used: Code with Harry, W3schools.com, Geeksforgeeks Fork javascript.